enabledhq/enabledhq.github.io/_posts/2016-05-03-mass-disruption.md

 ---
 layout: post
-title:  "Weapons of Mass Disruption: Scary and Accessible"
+title: 'Weapons of Mass Disruption: Scary and Accessible'
-date:   2016-05-03 15:30:00 +0930
+date: '2016-05-03 15:30:00 +0930'
 main-category: innovation
 categories: innovation
 author: grant
-hero-banner: "/images/blog/Blog_Header_weapons.jpg"
+hero-banner: /images/Blog_Header_weapons.jpg
-thumbnail-image: "/images/blog/img_weapons_thumb.jpg"
+thumbnail-image: /images/img_weapons_thumb.jpg
 description: >
   Understanding how disruptive innovation happens is key to being able to avoid it, or have the opportunity to disrupt others.
 meta-description: >
   Understanding how disruptive innovation happens is key to being able to avoid it, or have the opportunity to disrupt others.
 meta-keywords: >
   disruptive innovation examples, disruptive technology, digital disruption, business innovation, disruptive innovation, business disruption
+published: true
 ---

 There is much fear attached to the concept of Disruption especially when the term is used as a battle cry by digital start-ups as they wage their war against the tyranny of traditional business.